Graduated from The Second City Training Center

-As a member of Burpee’s Seedy Theatrical Company at his alma mater, Denison University, Carell got his start with improvisation.
+Carell got his start in improvisation as a member of Burpee’s Seedy Theatrical Company at his alma mater, Denison University.
 After graduating in 1984, he made his way to Chicago to study the art of improv at The Second City.
-He both performed and taught here, and was a part of five different Mainstage revues in the span of 1991-1994.
-He starred alongside future stars Amy Sedaris, Jill Talley, Jackie Hoffman, and Stephen Colbert, the last of which was originally Carell’s understudy.
+He both performed and taught here and was a part of five Mainstage revues between 1991-94.
+He performed alongside Second City peers like Amy Sedaris, Jill Talley, Jackie Hoffman, and Stephen Colbert, who was originally Carell’s understudy.

-1994: Are You Now, Or Have You Ever Been Bellow?, Mainstage
+1994: Are You Now, Or Have You Ever Been Mellow?, Chicago Mainstage